pigmonkey/spark/README.md

 untrusted networks.

-Note that this behaviour is slightly different than that of the NetworkManager dispatchers included for syncing mail and performing Tarsnap backups.
-Those timers are disabled by default, only started *after* a connection to a trusted network has been established, and immediately stopped after disconnecting from any network.
+Note that this behaviour is slightly different than that of the NetworkManager dispatcher used for syncing mail, performing Tarsnap backups, and toggling BitlBee.
+Those units are disabled by default, only started *after* a connection to a trusted network has been established, and immediately stopped after disconnecting from any network.
 Conversely, the git-annex assistant is started by default, stopped *before* connecting to an untrusted network, and immediately started after disconnecting from any network.

 If the `gitannex.stopped_on` variable is set to anything other than `untrusted`, the NetworkManager dispatchers will not be installed, resulting in